 Considerations and Warnings

 Your cravings might be a sign of something other than stress or hormonal fluctuations.
 You may be a binge eater or have another eating disorder that requires attention.
 Even if you don't have an eating disorder, severe cravings can undermine a diet plan that you're trying to follow.
-This is especially problematic if you're diabetic.
+This is especially problematic if you have diabetes.
 If you're having intense cravings that you can't seem to control, see your doctor.
 You may need medical tests to determine an underlying cause for your cravings or a referral to a counselor.
 Your doctor may also refer you to a dietitian who can help you develop an eating plan that you can follow more easily than the one you're on now.

 - United National University; Food Aversions and Cravings During Pregnancy: Prevalence and Significance for Maternal Nutrition in Ethiopia; Tsegaye Demissie et al.